GSA/digitalgov.gov/content/events/2019/11/2019-11-20-dap-learning-series-site-analysis-live.md

 ---
 slug: dap-learning-series-site-analysis-live
 title: 'DAP Learning Series&#58; Site Analysis, Live!'
-summary: 'We’ll do a live demonstration of a real site analysis - from defining website mission, goals and KPIs to pulling reporting to better understand site performance&#46; '
+summary: 'Join us for a live demonstration of a real site analysis - from defining website mission, goals, and KPIs, to pulling reporting to better understand site performance&#46;'
 featured_image:
   uid:
   alt: ''